-The Selinsing exploration programs in long run are to further discover sulphide resources to optimize economic result of the sulphide project and increase the life of mine.
+The Selinsing exploration programs in the long run are to further discover sulphide resources to optimize the economic result of the sulphide project and increase the life of mine.
 In short run, it is focused on locating more oxide and leachable sulphide ore to increase mill feed.

-The second quarter exploration program focused on confirmation and infill drilling at Selinsing Pit IV and metallurgical drilling at Buffalo Reef South ("BRS"), designing an oxide trenching and drilling program at Peranggih deposit, and the extension of the geo-metallurgical program initiated after the Buffalo Reef and Felda Land drilling program ended in July 2016.
-Geo-metallurgy is aimed to define leachable mining blocks to improve mining and plant production by selecting drill hole samples within the life of mine oxide pits, starting with Buffalo Reef North ("BRN") and progressing south.
+The third quarter exploration program focused on the execution of oxide trenching and drilling program at the Peranggih deposit, and the extension of the geo-metallurgical program initiated after the Buffalo Reef and Felda Land drilling program ended in July 2016.
+Geometallurgy is aimed to define leachable mining blocks to improve mining and plant production by selecting drill hole samples within the life of mine oxide pits, starting with Buffalo Reef North ("BRN") and progressing south, through Buffalo Reef South ("BRS") and Buffalo Reef Central ("BRC") deposits.